letuhao/image-viewer/REFACTORING_PLAN.md

 # 🔧 Legacy Code Refactoring Plan
+**Status**: ✅ **COMPLETED**

 ## Overview
-The ImageViewer application has been refactored to use MongoDB's embedded document design.
-Legacy entities and repositories are marked as `[Obsolete]` but still exist for backward compatibility with `CacheService` and `PerformanceService`.
+The ImageViewer application has been **successfully refactored** to use MongoDB's embedded document design.
+All legacy entities and repositories have been **permanently removed**.
+All services have been refactored to use the new embedded design.

 ## ✅ Completed Refactoring
 - ✅ **ImageService** - Now uses embedded `ImageEmbedded` in `Collection`